knlklabacka/picoBDK/README.md

 		.
 		addPin = Pin(15, Pin.IN) #Connect a button to pin 15
 		subtractPin = Pin(14, Pin.IN) #Connect a button to pin 14

 		```

-	b.
-Save the file onto the Raspberry Pi Pico device
+	### Save the file onto the Raspberry Pi Pico device